Lednerb/bilberry-hugo-theme/README.md

 ```
 hugo server
 ```

-**Important:** Do NOT change the name of the `bilberry-hugo-theme` folder.
-Renaming this folder will break your site.

 Also, check out this [tutorial](https://www.kiroule.com/article/start-blogging-with-github-hugo-and-netlify/) on how to build a Bilberry theme-based website using Hugo, GitHub, and Netlify.